vladbph/cymatix-doc/README.md

 ```
 First four training samples rely on explicit place name we want to see or check the distance to.
 Last one has an intent and a list of slot names to look in the history to choose to resolve `it`:
 `INT_NAVIGATE/t_place/t_dest:take me there`
 Why list of slots?
-The intuition is this - search for either `t_place` or `t_dest` in that order in the deduction history and put its value to substitute `there`.
+The intuition is this - search for either `t_place` or `t_dest` in that order in the inference history and put its value to substitute `there`.
 ![Conventional "it"/"there" reolution](http://www.zcymatix.com/img/session_memory_01.png "Conventional it/there reolution")
 As you can see, you have to collect inferences in client application and resolve the value of 'it'.
 With zCymatix platform all done automatically on backend side.